How to Insulate a Garage Door

 How should I prepare the garage door before starting the insulation process?

-First, clean the door to remove any dust or dirt.
-Make sure it’s dry and clear of any old insulation.
+First, clean the door to remove dust or dirt.
+Make sure it’s dry and free of old insulation.

 How do I install the insulation on the garage door panels?

-Begin by marking where each insulation piece will go on the panels.
+Start by marking where each insulation piece will go.
 Use double-sided tape to stick the retainer clips at the marked spots.

-Measure each panel and cut the insulation a bit bigger than the panel size.
+Measure each panel and cut the insulation a bit bigger.
 Place and secure the insulation into the panels.

 Should I leave a gap between the door and the insulation panels?

-Yes, leave a 3/4″ gap between the door and the insulation.
-This gap helps in maintaining the right temperature inside the garage.
+Yes, leave a 3/4″ gap between the door and insulation.
+This gap helps keep the right temperature inside.
 Use foam spacers or stick the insulation to the outside of the doors to handle this gap.

 What additional tips should I consider when insulating a garage door?

-Choose lightweight insulation to not put too much weight on the garage door.
-Reflective insulation is good if you live in a hot place.
+Choose lightweight insulation to avoid too much weight on the garage door.
+Reflective insulation is good in hot places.
 Make sure insulation fits well before fixing it to the door to prevent air leaks.